kkrammm/Array_using_java/README.md

 # Array_using_java
-This is java program to describe the operations in Array data structure.
+This is a simple java program to describe the operations in Array data structure.
 Here the operations like
 1. Traversing
 2. Searching
 3. Inserting